bwesterb/twittermost/README.md

 for the bot.
 Register a [new app](https://apps.twitter.com) on twitter to get *consumer key*, *consumer secret*, *access token* and *access secret*.

-Copy `config.template`to `config.json` in the `conf` folder.
+Copy the file `conf/config.template` to `config.json`.
 Now edit it with the information obtained from Twitter.
 Then run with `twittermost`.

 Install Using Docker